zachoriel/We-Have-C-At-Home/README.md

 This project is currently a research-focused case study, not a production-ready library.
 That said, if you ***really*** want to plug this into your project, here is an ***extremely barebones*** collection of code that you may find useful for getting started.

-`var arena = new ArenaAllocator(id: 0, capacityInBytes: 1024 * 1024, Allocator.Persistent);` -- arena has methods like Allocate, SmartAllocate, Reset, and Dispose.
+`arena = new ArenaAllocator(id: 0, capacityInBytes: 1024 * 1024, Allocator.Persistent);` -- arena has methods like Allocate, SmartAllocate, Reset, and Dispose.

 `var array = new ArenaArray<float>(arena, length: 256, "ExampleBuffer");` -- ArenaArray hooks into an arena for allocation in its constructor, so you don't have to worry about its lifetime management.